Brewers vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker heads into this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .389 with two doubles, three home runs, three walks and nine RBI.
+- Walker has picked up a hit in four games in a row.
+During his last five outings he is batting .400 with three doubles, two home runs, a walk and seven RBI.

 Walker Recent Games